-Smoking from hookah not a harmless alternative to cigarettesApril 18th, 2013 by Jeffrey Norris in Health /
+Smoking from hookah not a harmless alternative to cigarettesApril 18, 2013 by Jeffrey Norris in Medicine & Health / Health

 (Medical Xpress)—Smoking tobacco through a hookah is a pastime gaining popularity among the college crowd, but many of them mistakenly believe that using the fragrant water pipe is less harmful than smoking cigarettes.